Ben Brown: Chef, loving uncle, 'champion of the people'

 Some, including Faircloth's daughter, Ella, left heartfelt letters.

-"Ben, you were so funny in every day," she wrote.
+"You were so funny in every way," she wrote.
 "You would leave us voicemails that were 5 minutes long, and just talk as if we were in front of each other.… We would sit in the car listening, waiting for you to say something that would make us crack up, laughing so hard we would fall out of our chairs."

 "You always showed up for us," she wrote.
 "I will never forget you."